Vesylum/dark-souls-3-cheat-sheet/README.md

 python -m http.server
 ```

+### Offline Availability

+The checklist registers a service worker so that once the page has been loaded,
+its assets are cached for offline use.
+If updates to the site don't appear after
+reloading, clear your browser data to force the service worker to fetch the
+latest files.

 ## Contribution Guide

 If you are interested in contributing to this guide, I welcome Pull Requests.